 The Versa is the smaller of Nissan’s two compact cars; it slots in beneath the Sentra in size and price in Nissan’s roster.
 The Versa lineup ascends through S, SV, and SR models.
 The sole engine is a 1.6-liter 4-cylinder that makes 122 horsepower and is paired with either a 5-speed manual (S model only) or a CVT automatic.
 The list of standard safety features includes forward collision warning with automatic emergency braking, rear automatic braking, lane-departure warning, and automatic high-beam headlights.
 Other standard features include Bluetooth connectivity, touchscreen audio system, and power windows and locks.
 SV models add alloy wheels, upgraded fabric upholstery, satellite radio, Apple CarPlay/Android Auto functionality, driver-attention monitor, blind-spot monitor, and rear-cross traffic alert.
 SR models get keyless entry and starting, automatic climate control, LED headlights, and available heated front seats and adaptive cruise control.

-The Nissan Versa is carried over unchanged for 2021 after its redesign for the 2020 model year.
+The Nissan Versa is carried over with no changes for 2022.

 The EPA rates the Versa at 27 mpg city/35 mpg highway with the 5-speed manual transmission and 28/37 with the CVT.
-In Consumer Guide® testing, an SR averaged 29.5 mpg in 65-percent city driving.
-All Versas use regular-grade gas.
+In Consumer Guide® testing, an SR averaged 32.7 mpg in an even mix of city and highway driving.

 VALUE IN CLASS